Gregxhill/Frontend-WebDev-YT-tutorial/README.md

 # Frontend-WebDev-YT-tutorial
-Followed a YT tutorial by @Traversy Media.
+Followed a YouTube tutorial by @Traversy Media.
 Created using HTML, CSS and JS